Firebird NEST Playwriting Workshop & Festival (ages 13-18)

 In the process, not only do they develop and revise their original work and see it performed, but they also learn to offer and receive constructive criticism in a supportive and friendly environment.

-Through the workshop and festival process, participants have the opportunity to write original dramatic scripts, do table-reads of peer work, participate in rehearsals of their plays, and perform in the final festival readings of their fellow writers’ work.
+Through the workshop and festival process, participants have the opportunity to write original dramatic scripts, do table-reads of peer work, participate in rehearsals of their plays, and see their new work performed by real actors in our seasonal staged reading festival!

 *NEST rehearsal and performance photos featured are from Spring 2017 Festival.

 tweens’ Intro to improv (ages 9-12)

 1. Improvisation, a theatrical technique that focuses on creating unscripted spontaneous performance.

 In Tween's Intro to Improv, young performers ages 9–12 will train in the fundamentals of improv performance, use games and exercises to hone their skills, and practice together to form a balanced, cooperative team.
 Using techniques from several renowned schools of improv, participants will learn how to create grounded scenes for comedy and for drama, make use of several important formats for long-form performance, and especially how to think on their feet.

 Improv is a fun, cooperative activity that teaches team-building and quick problem solving, and is very useful for those theatrically inclined, or just seeking to come out of their shell.